jstokesdubose/custcontroltraining/Src/Intoduction/Environment.md

 ## <a name="javascript">JavaScript Development</a>

 JavaScript may be unfamiliar to many AL developers.
-JavaScript has a very common look to both C# and Java and anyone with any of this kind of coding experience can likely understand what a JavaScript function does.
+JavaScript has a very common look to both C# and Java and anyone with coding experience in these languages can likely understand what a JavaScript function does.

+Learning JavaScript will continue to return rewards, even in BC extension development.

 ## The Content Delivery Network